 My Master’s thesis investigated how people embody sounds—using gestures and vocalizations—to communicate on them.

-People often rely on gestures to communicate on sounds, often combining them with idiosyncratic vocalizations to express some of their qualities.
+People often rely on gestures to communicate on sounds, often combining them with vocalizations to express feelings or features about them.
 We were interested in studying the links between gestures and vocalizations in sound communication, drawing inspiration from speech studies.

 The project was developed with Guillaume Lemaitre, Frédéric Bevilacqua, Patrick Susini, and Jules Françoise in collaboration with the PDS and ISMM groups of IRCAM, in the context of the SkAT-VG European research project and the Sorbonne Université Master’s program in Engineering.